olimorris/hledger-forecast/README.md

     -f, --forecast FILE              The path to the FORECAST yaml file to summarize -r, --roll-up PERIOD             The period to roll-up your forecasts into.
 One of:
                                      [yearly], [half-yearly], [quarterly], [monthly], [weekly], [daily]
-    -h, --help                       Show this help message
+    -v, --verbose                    Show additional information in the summary -h, --help                       Show this help message

 ## :gear: Configuration